euphonie/study-notes/Computer Science/Theory/Natural Language Processing/PoS Tagging with HMMs.md

 # Hidden Markov Models

-This approach works with probable grammatical structures in sentences.
+This approach works with probable syntactic structures in sentences.
 It uses:
 -  **Transition probabilities** to move from one PoS to another one, and see how likely it is that these two could be neighbours.

 For calculating these, a lookup table of PoS relationships is created.
 Having the rows order precedence over the columns and computing the corresponding probabilities.